nigel-smk/av-elab/README.md

 [Session Demo](https://sleepy-mountain-8012.herokuapp.com/run/test)

 ## Technologies
 - Node 6.9
 - Angular 1.6
 - Mongo DB 3.2
 - Google Drive
+- it should be noted that this app employs an experimental web technology called [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API).
+As such, this app will only work on the latest [Chrome browser](https://www.google.ca/chrome/browser/desktop/index.html).

 ## Getting started on your local machine